PROFILE

 The deputies of Mayotte abstained.
 As a result,

-the Comorian Government has effective control
+the Comoran Government has effective control

 over only Grande Comore, Anjouan, and Moheli.